The-smooth-operator/mesos/docs/endpoints/master/tasks.md

 ### AUTHENTICATION ###
-This endpoint requires authentication iff HTTP authentication is enabled.
+This endpoint requires authentication if HTTP authentication is enabled.